umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/minor-upgrades-for-umbraco-8.md

 ---
-description: This articles provides details on how to upgrade to the next minor version when using Umbraco 8.
+description: This article provides details on how to upgrade to the next minor version when using Umbraco 8.
 ---

 # Minor upgrades for Umbraco 8